 Federal Trade Commission (FTC)

-The Federal Trade Commission’s Web site offers several publications and materials to educate consumers about issues ranging from credit to investments to privacy, among other topics.
-In addition, the FTC launched a new campaign called Deter, Detect and Defend, which offers various instructional resources to prevent identity theft.
+The Federal Trade Commission’s website offers several publications and materials to educate consumers about issues ranging from credit to investments to privacy, among other topics.

 This information presented in cooperation with Oklahoma Money Matters, the financial education outreach initiative of the Oklahoma Guaranteed Student Loan Program.
 For more information about OKMM, visit www.oklahomamoneymatters.org or call 1-800-970-OKMM.